Ecrypty/florijncoinmnb/others/pics/trezor/README.md

 ![1](./001.png)

-* on Receive tab of Account #2, select an address to send 1000 Dash
+* on Receive tab of Account #2, select an address to send 1000 Florijncoin
-* each address will have exact 1000 Dash(if you have multiple mns)
+* each address will have exact 1000 Florijncoin(if you have multiple mns)
 * any address can be used, no order
 * example select two address
 ![1](./002.png)